syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Header-Configuration.md

 ### Default icons in NavigationPage

-When the backdrop page contained within the [NavigationPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms) , Hamburger icon and Close icon (X mark ) will be used by default.
+When the backdrop page contained within the [NavigationPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms) , hamburger icon and close icon (X mark ) will be used by default.

 ![Hamburger icon](Header-Configuration-images/Hamburger.png)

 ### Default icons in MasterDetailsPage

-When the backdrop page placed in the [MasterDetailPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.masterdetailpage?view=xamarin-forms), Down arrow icon and Up arrow icon will be used by default.
+When the backdrop page placed in the [MasterDetailPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.masterdetailpage?view=xamarin-forms), down arrow icon and up arrow icon will be used by default.

 ![Arrow icon](Header-Configuration-images/Arrow.png)